WICG/service-worker-static-routing-api/README.md

 However, unlike the no fetch handler case above, `addRoutes()` should return a promise resolved with undefined for the "fetch-event" and "race-network-and-fetch-handler" sources because the fetch handler exists.
-During the navigation, the fetch handler may not need to run for these sources because they are empty.
+During the navigation, the fetch handler may not need to run for these sources because they are empty, which is allowed by https://github.com/w3c/ServiceWorker/pull/1674.

 ### How does it work with Navigation Preload?